andysavidge/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## This Code Book has:

 ## Study Description:
-   the data study was done by Andy Savidge (andysavidge@gmail.com) the study was done for a Getting and Cleaning Data Course PROJECT (via. a Coursera MOOC done in May 2014) the initial data files for the project were given and an R script was written to get and clean
+   * The data study was done by Andy Savidge (andysavidge@gmail.com)
+   * The study was done for a Getting and Cleaning Data Course PROJECT (via. a Coursera MOOC done in May 2014)
+   * The initial data files for the project were given and an R script was written to get and clean these data.
-      the initial data and produce a smaller tidy data that this codebook documents
+   * The cleaned data was used to produce a smaller tidy data set named **tidydata.txt** that this codebook documents

 ## Initial data:
-   the supplied initial data files came from data collected from the accelerometers from the Samsung Galaxy S smartphone the Internet files came from the source website at:
+   The supplied initial data files came from data collected from the accelerometers from the Samsung Galaxy S smartphone

+   The Internet files came from the course provided source website at:

      http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-   The data for the project came from a zip file:
+   All the data for the project came from a course provided zip file at:

      https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip